bcapozzi/practice1/README.md

-This ia the README file for my practice repo #1
+This is the README file for my practice repo #1